UCAS and Careers

 Alumni

 Harris Westminster Sixth Form actively cultivates links with its alumni, who are doing a wide range of exciting things.
-As well as using this network for bespoke advice for students who may need it – for example, because they are thinking of following a path that one of our alumni are pursuing – we hold an annual Alumni Careers Fair.
-Here, students get the chance to network with alumni and learn more about their career journeys, but this also allows alumni from different year groups to network with each other.
+As well as using this network for bespoke advice for students who may need it – for example, because they are thinking of following a path that one of our alumni are pursuing – as well as involving them in our Lab Programme, Careers Fair and Monday Careers Café.

 Post-18 Destinations